-Expenditure of Existing Grant Funds
+(6) Expenditure of Existing Grant Funds

+Indicate if the applicant has an open EPA Brownfields Assessment Grant or Multipurpose Grant.

-Current EPA Brownfields Multipurpose Grant and Assessment Grant recipients must demonstrate that payment has been received from EPA (also known as ‘drawn down’), and drawn down funds have been disbursed, for at least 70.00% of the funding for each Multipurpose and Assessment cooperative agreement they have with EPA by October 1, 2023, in order to apply for Multipurpose Grant funding under this solicitation.
+Current EPA Brownfields Assessment Grant recipients and Multipurpose Grant recipients must demonstrate that payment has been received from EPA (also known as “drawn down”), and drawn down funds have been disbursed for at least 70.00% of the funding for each Assessment and Multipurpose cooperative agreement they have with EPA by October 1, 2025, in order to apply for Multipurpose Grant funding under this funding opportunity.

-To demonstrate this, applicants must attach a copy of a financial record displaying the amount of cooperative agreement funds drawn down (e.g., a report from the Automated Standard Application for Payments (ASAP) or general ledger entries).
-If necessary, applicants may contact the assigned EPA Project Officer for the cooperative agreement(s) or Jerry Minor-Gordon (brownfields@epa.gov) to obtain draw down information from EPA’s grant financial database (Compass Data Warehouse).
-Disbursements of drawn down funds must comply with requirements in EPA’s General Terms and Conditions for timely disbursement of EPA funds (i.e., recipients other than states must substantially disburse all of the funds within 5 business days of draw down).
+To demonstrate this, applicants must attach a copy of a financial record displaying the amount of cooperative agreement funds drawn down and corresponding dates (e.g., a report from the Automated Standard Application for Payments (ASAP) or general ledger entries documenting receipts for funds drawn down from ASAP or the required State financial system).
+If necessary, applicants may contact the assigned EPA Project Officer for the cooperative agreement(s) or Elyse Salinas (brownfields@epa.gov) to obtain draw down information from EPA’s grant financial database (Compass Data Warehouse).
+Disbursements of drawn down funds must comply with requirements in EPA’s General Terms and Conditions for timely disbursement of EPA funds (i.e., recipients other than States must substantially disburse all of the funds within 5 business days of draw down).

-Alternatively, the applicant must affirm it does not have an open EPA Brownfields Multipurpose Grant or Assessment Grant.

-Contractors and Named Subrecipients
+(7) Contractors and Named Subrecipients

+Applicants using contractors and/or subrecipients should review Section 4.D. to ensure they comply with all applicable competitive procurement and/or subaward requirements.

 Contractors.